Maurice Day (bishop of Cashel and Waterford)

 Day was born at Kiltallagh, County Kerry, to J. Day, rector of Kiltallagh, and his wife Arabella, daughter of Sir William Godfrey.
 He was educated at Clonmel Endowed School and Trinity College, Dublin and ordained in 1840.
-He was the incumbent of St Matthias, Dublin from 1843 to 1868 when he became Dean of Limerick.
+He established and was the incumbent of St. Matthias' Church, Hatch Street, Dublin from 1843 to 1868 when he became Dean of Limerick.
 He was Bishop of Cashel, Emly, Waterford and Lismore from 1872 until his retirement in 1899.
-He died on 13 December 1904.
+He died on 13 December 1904, in Greystones, County Wicklow.

+Day married Jane (Gabbett) Day on 29 July 1852, in Bray, County Wicklow, and they had one son, the Rev. Maurice William Day(1858 - 1916).